 Sheryl was last seen on the 24th of September, 1973, in Wassaic, New York.

-When Sheryl didn’t return home as planned, her mother called the school who informed her that Sheryl no longer wanted to come home.
+When Sheryl didn’t return home as planned, her mother called the school and informed her that Sheryl no longer wanted to come home.
 Sheryl’s mother then presumed that she had left on her own accord, made no effort to try and find Sheryl and didn’t even report her as a missing person.

 Sheryl left behind all of her belongings, including two paychecks that were worth up to $150 in total.
 There has been no activity on her social security number, bank accounts or the department of motor vehicles.
 There have also been no records of her getting married, having a child, or any sightings of her since 1973.